Zach Hyman Game Preview: Oilers vs. Kraken

 Hyman Stats vs. the Kraken

-- The Kraken are 23rd in goals allowed, conceding 47 total goals (3.4 per game) in the league.
+- The Kraken are 28th in goals allowed, conceding 56 total goals (3.5 per game) in the NHL.

 |2023-2024 Season